-Qaranc.co.uk received some information about the VAD Medal and it is a medal from a male only organisation called Societas Rosicruciana in Anglia (SRIA) rather than having anything associated with the Voluntary Aid Detachment.
+Qaranc.co.uk received some information about the VAD Medal and it is a SRIA Jewel made in 1906 related to a Masonic male only organisation called Societas Rosicruciana in Anglia (SRIA) rather than having anything associated with the Voluntary Aid Detachment.
 Societas Rosicruciana in Anglia has nine grades and the medal is worn by those who hold grades one to four.
 Thereafter this would then change to a similar medal that has a yellow ribbon for grades five through to seven and then changes to a red ribbon for grades eight and nine.

 The photograph below is Doris Mills who served with the VAD in Portsmouth during WW1.
 If you can help with any further information about the uniform or photo then please contact qaranc.co.uk

 We have since learnt that she is wearing a Great War Land Army outdoor uniform, though her records have her as serving as a VAD.